Iran's policies attacked by U.N. head, Egyptian leader

 "From the beginning, Iran has supported Mursi's plan," he said, referring to the Egyptian leader's proposal for a contact group on Syria comprising Egypt, Iran, Saudi Arabi and Turkey.

-Shadi Hamid, of the Brookings Centre in Doha, said Mursi, who has promised a "balanced" foreign policy, had signalled by going to Tehran that he would not be as closely aligned with the United States as his ousted predecessor Hosni Mubarak.
+Shadi Hamid, of the Brookings Center in Doha, said Mursi, who has promised a "balanced" foreign policy, had signaled by going to Tehran that he would not be as closely aligned with the United States as his ousted predecessor Hosni Mubarak.

 But his speech showed "he is not going to indulge the Iranians even when he sitting right next to them", Shadi said.